 Then screw the ring on under the lid.
 This holds everything in place.

-Then screw the jar into the band and your done!
+Then screw the jar into the band and you’re done!

 So even though these turned out nothing like I planned, they actually look great in the room.
 Everything is coming together really well … I can’t wait to show y’all the whole thing in the reveal!